frkatona/ObsidianSync/Tasks (Main).md

 			- should we practice less often?
 			- offer tomatoes
 			- explore sharing maestro phone app projects
-		- Eric
-			- write in the songs (1) where to come in bassline and (2) where to sing
 - Work
 	- For MURI meeting
 		- Check Tainara's scan rates email to see if I can correct anything